Yomguithereal/colifrapy/README.md

 print command.opts.test
 >>> 5

-As for standard python command line tool, yours will accept three default arguments you should not try to override.
+As for standard python command line tool, yours will accept three default arguments you should not try to override (verbose is the only one you can override because it is not one of ArgumentParser defaults).
 Those are -v/--version (outputting your program's version), -h/--help (displaying your program's help) and -V/--verbose (overriding settings to enable the logger to display every messages).